Wed 13 Aug 2025

 National living and national minimum wage

-1 April will see the annual changes to the national living and national minimum wage take effect.
+1 April saw the annual changes to the national living and national minimum wage take effect.
 As of that date: -

-• NMW (for those aged 16 and 17 and apprentices aged under 19 or in the first year of their apprenticeship) will increase from £6.40 to £7.55 per hour
+• NMW (for those aged 16 and 17 and apprentices aged under 19 or in the first year of their apprenticeship) increased from £6.40 to £7.55 per hour

 Statutory benefits